neomjs/neo/resources/data/deck/learnneo/pages/ComponentsAndContainers.md

         layout   : {ntype:'vbox', align:'start'},
         items    : [{
             ntype : 'component', // Or module:Component
-            style: {border: 'thin solid red;'}, // Styling is usually done via "cls"
-            html: 'This is a placeholder for a more sophisticated component we\'ll add later.',
+            style : {border: 'thin solid red;'}, // Styling is usually done via "cls" html  : 'This is a placeholder for a more sophisticated component we\'ll add later.',
             height: 100,
-            width: 200
+            width : 200
         }]
     }
 }